demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

 ### Initializing GetStream.io JS Library

 To initialize the `GetStream.io` javascript client, we need *GetStream.io's* API key and App ID.
-We are already have it on the server side, So, we just need to pass it.
+We already have it on the server side, So, we just need to pass it.

 There are two ways we can do it,